 Why do you think Canada Games presents such a good opportunity for students at Brock?

-Do you have any suggestions for ways your colleagues can use the Games as a way to enhance teaching and learning opportunities in their courses?
+Do you have any suggestions for ways your colleagues can use the Games to enhance teaching and learning opportunities in their courses?

 It’s important to not think of the Canada Games as something that can only be studied by faculty working in a field directly related to sports.
 Just look at all the amazing Games-related work that Brock faculty and students across the University have produced over the past two years — it’s really impressive and inspiring.
 The Canada Games has offered faculty, including myself, the opportunity to think about and interact with our community in new ways, to reframe important questions within our own academic disciplines and to engage in pedagogical innovation.